yerb/Samsung-Sony-notes-.vnt-clean-text/README.md

 Old samsung notes export option makes a bunch of .vnt files which are unusable anywhere.

 ## Solution:
-This Python script will merge all .vnt files into one and extract notes with dates, So they can be easily sent or processed further by user.
+This Python script will merge all .vnt files into one and extract notes with dates, so they can be easily sent or processed further by user.

 ## Usage: